-We may ask you to provide certain information about you or your child when you use our website or our other social media platforms, contact us about the services and activities we provide whether or not contact is by email, in writing, by telephone/SMS or face to face.
+We may ask you to provide certain information about you or your child when you use our website or our other social media platforms, contact us about the services and activities we provide whether or not contact is by email, in writing, through applications or platforms that we use including social media platforms, by telephone/SMS or face to face.
 You will know when we are collecting information intended to be kept for future use via our website because the web page will contain a link to this privacy statement.
 The information collected may include:

 - Financial details in relation to any services bought from us including addresses for invoices and card payment details